Footage-Firm/mysql-autopatcher/README.md

 mysql-autopatcher
 =================

 Simple autopatcher for MySQL patches with support for major and minor versions as well as multiple directories.
+Uses patch naming convetion and dynamically created MySQL database table to track which patches have already been applied and which patches should be applied.
+It will then attempt to apply the new patches.

+This auto patcher is written in [node.js](http://nodejs.org/) and requires node to run.
+Following node convention, node modules are not checked in.
+These can be downloaded and installed using the command ```npm install``` within the root directory.

 ## Patch Naming Convetion